AmsterdamUniversityPress/content-loading/proxy.md

 On a related note, you can also submit a request to OCLC to get the EZProxy stanza added to their list.
 [Here](https://help.oclc.org/Library_Management/EZproxy/EZproxy_database_stanzas/Database_stanzas_I/Intellect_Discover) is an example of an EZProxy stanza on the OCLC site for the Intellect Discover Edify site.

-[Here](https://help-nl.oclc.org/Library_Management/EZproxy/EZproxy_database_stanzas/Database_stanzas_B/BrillOnline | BrillOnline Stanzas) is an example of the stanza of another publisher.
-In order to provide access to resources that use https, your EZproxy server must be configured with an [SSL certificate](https://help-nl.oclc.org/Library_Management/EZproxy/Secure_your_EZproxy_server/010SSL_configuration).
+[Here](https://help-nl.oclc.org/Library_Management/EZproxy/EZproxy_database_stanzas/Database_stanzas_B/BrillOnline) is an example of the stanza of another publisher.
+In order to provide access to resources that use `https`, your EZproxy server must be configured with an [SSL certificate](https://help-nl.oclc.org/Library_Management/EZproxy/Secure_your_EZproxy_server/010SSL_configuration).
 This is the case  for Edify.

 ## OpenAthens
 [OpenAthens](https://amsterdamuniversitypress.github.io/content-loading/openathens) assigns a unique proxy IP address to each customer.
 Only valid users from this institution will be able to